raspberrypilearning/make-a-face/en/step_2.md

 --- task ---

-**Choose:** Think about the kind of face or mask you want to make.
+**Choose:** Think about the kind of face you want to make.
 Do you want to choose something from your heritage or popular culture?
 Will your art show a human, animal, something mythical or perhaps a machine?
 You might even want to create a self-portrait!

 --- /task ---

 --- task ---

-The first thing to do when creating art using the Python Processing library is to define a `setup` function that is run once at the start of your programme.
+The first thing to do when creating art using the Python Processing library is to define a `setup` function that is run once at the beginning of your programme.

-Creat your `setup` function and add code to set the `size` of your canvas.
+The starter project has a `setup` function that sets the `size` of your canvas to `480` width and `400` height.

+**Choose:** Experiment with the numbers and run your code to find a size that you are happy with:

 --- collapse ---

 ---
-title: setting the screen size when your programme runs
+title: Setting the screen size when your programme starts
 ---

 --- code ---